dirigible-io/dirigible-io.github.io/help/ide_perspective_debugger.md

 ===

 The Web IDE includes a Debugger perspective which is comprised of the following views:

 * Debugger
 * Variables
 * Breakpoints
 * Console
 * Preview

+The Debugger perspective enables you to monitor the execution of your code, stop it, restart it or set breakpoints, and change values in memory.

 ![Debugger Perspective](images/ide_perspective_debugger.png){: .img-responsive }